 The inclination towards collaboration at work

 Individuals are innately social animals.
 They are increasingly heading into the workplace to work with others– teamwork is increasing with no indications of stalling.
-Workplace layout is shifting far from tricks like sphere pits and beer fridges and towards impactful areas and tools that motivate and improve collective work.
+Workplace layout is shifting from tricks like sphere pits and beer fridges to impactful areas and tools that motivate and improve collective work.

-The office is being purposefully made to support synergy and support the cross-pollination of ideas outside of teams.
-Human beings need to be deliberate about how they step back from their perspective to prevent groupthink and promote advancement.
+The office is purposefully made to support synergy and the cross-pollination of ideas outside of teams.
+Human beings must be deliberate about stepping back from their perspective to prevent groupthink and promote advancement.

 Encouraging collaboration through design

-We utilize the floor for a lot of responsive and color differences to assist you in comprehending what floor you’re on and the purpose of the space.
-We have branded illustrations on the primary walls and color changes, which are fairly traditional for distinguishing floor to floor.
-Yet since that’s what we do for a living, the floor is rather amped up.
+We utilize the floor for many responsive and color differences to assist you in comprehending what floor you’re on and the purpose of the space.
+We have branded illustrations on the primary walls and color changes, which are fairly traditional for distinguishing bed to floor.
+Yet, since that’s what we do for a living, the floor is excited.

 Don’t forget acoustics.

-Worries around privacy and noise are not to be ignored in an open office layout.
+An open office layout should not ignore concerns about privacy and noise.
 Poor acoustic style makes it more challenging to work.
-If you do not have any acoustical obstacles in the office, you’ve got an acoustical problem.
-The real concern is how are individuals adapting to this?
+If you do not have any acoustic obstacles in the office, you’ve got an auditory problem.
+The real concern is how individuals are adapting to this.
 They’re placing on earphones, making calls in other locations, and chatting lower because there are no barriers before them.
 They’re adapting, but there is an issue.

-There are a few points you can do to enhance acoustic performance in existing rooms, such as:
+There are a few things you can do to enhance acoustic performance in existing rooms, such as:

 - Designating smaller enclosed areas as huddle rooms